Department of Geosciences

 Covers topics including origin of elements; formation of the Earth; evolution of the atmosphere and oceans; atomic theory and chemical bonding; crystal chemistry and ionic substitution in crystals; reaction equilibria and kinetics in aqueous and biological systems; chemistry of high-temperature melts and crystallization process; and chemistry of the atmosphere, soil, marine, and riverine environments.
 The biogeochemistry of contaminants and their influence on the environment will also be discussed.
 Two 90-minute lectures.
 Prerequisite: one term of college chemistry or instructor's permission.
 S. Myneni

-GEO 364 Earth Chemistry: The Major Realms of the Planet (also CHM 364) Spring STN
+GEO 364 Earth Chemistry: The Major Realms of the Planet (also CHM 364) Not offered this year STN

 GEO 365 Evolution and Catastrophes Fall STN